GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-1/03-modify-the-configmap.md

 # Making modifications to the Configuration Map

-**1. the ConfigMap**
+**1. The ConfigMap**

-Configs maps are useful tool for decoupling configuration settings from the code.
+Configs maps are a useful tool for decoupling configuration settings from the code.
 ConfigMaps can be used to inject configuration data into a container in much the same way that secrets do, though ConfigMaps should not store confidential information.
-ConfigMaps objects hold key-pair values representing all of your configuration data.
+ConfigMap objects hold key-pair values representing all of your configuration data.

 Notice the following dependency that was added to our `greeting-service/pom.xml`{{open}}.
-This allows us to use OpenShifts external configuration in our code.
+This allows us to integrate with OpenShift's ConfigMaps.

 ```    <dependency>
        <groupId>org.springframework.cloud</groupId>